chrisba11/lab-02/README.md

 # lab-02

 The purpose of this app is to generate a page full of horned creatures using a .json file.
-The page has the ability for the user to filter the selection by keywords to narrow down their selection.
+The page has the ability for the user to filter the selection by keywords.

 ---
 ---